rexposadas/bcd.github.io/index.md

 ## What's so special about BCD?

 It was developed by highly trained engineers in Bacolod, Philippines.
-We're all very smart, one of our engineers has an IQ of 270.
+We're all very smart.
+One of our engineers has an IQ of 270.

 ## How much will BCD cost?